Nov

 Isaiah 41:25

-The expression “as the potter treadeth clay” brings to mind godly power.
+There is also the expression “as the potter treadeth clay”, which brings to mind godly power.
 This is because elsewhere in the Bible, God is described as “the potter”, and we humans, his creation, “the clay”.

 … O LORD, thou art our father; we are the clay, and thou our potter; and we all are the work of thy hand.